-Programs written using Assembler H can be assembled, including use of the new Extended Architecture mode processor machine instructions, on all IBM System/370, 303x, 308x, and 43xx processors supported by the above operating systems.
-You may require the MVS/XA macro library to assemble programs that will be executed on MVS/XA, depending on macro usage.

-Execution of programs assembled with Version 2 containing Extended Architecture machine instructions can only be accomplished on processors operating in Extended Architecture mode under MVS/XA or an MVS/XA guest operating system under VM/XA Migration Aid.
+- For assembling Assembler H Version 2 programs: Programs written using Assembler H can be assembled, including use of the new Extended Architecture mode processor machine instructions, on all IBM System/370, 303x, 308x, 3090, 9370 and 43xx processors supported by the above operating systems.
+You may require the MVS/XA macro library to assemble programs that will be executed on MVS/XA, depending on macro usage. - For executing Assembler H Version 2 programs: Execution of programs assembled with Version 2 containing Extended Architecture machine instructions can only be accomplished on processors operating in Extended Architecture mode under MVS/XA or an MVS/XA guest operating system under VM/XA Systems Facility. - One 2400 or 3400 series tape unit is required for installation.
+The 2400 series tape unit is not, however, supported by MVS/XA. - Double-byte data can be displayed and/or entered in their national language representation on the following: